consumer dispute arbitration in Paterson, New Jersey 07504

 • Retail Purchase Disputes: Issues with defective products, warranty claims, or misrepresentations.

-• Service Contract Disputes: Problems with professional services, including local businesses.
+• Service Contract Disputes: Problems at a local employer, including local businesses.

 • Automobile Sales and Repairs: Disagreements over vehicle defects, financing terms, or repair procedures.